saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Conditional expressions are often most intuitive when the value being assigned from each branch is of the same type.
 - You can drop braces if a branch is a single expresion.
 See eg. below.
 - `val auraColor = if (auraVisible) "GREEN" else "NONE"`.

+### Exceptions
+- try, catch, finally.
+- try/catch can also return a value.

 ### Ranges in Kotlin
 - 1..5 includes 1, 2, 3, 4, and 5.
 That is includes both bounds.